Soawnjaja/Soawnjaja/README.md

 - 👋 Hi, I’m @Soawnjaja im start learn FrontEnd in 2020 (generally interested interested in 1999)
 - 👀 I’m interested in how to coding right?)))
-- 🌱 I’m currently learning pure Js and Vue
+- 🌱 I’m currently learning pure React and TypeScript

 - 💞️ I’m looking to collaborate on someone who can tell me how to deal with that
 - 📫 How to reach me: